Skip to content

 • electron-builder-squirrel-windows is pinned while the package graph contains mixed Electron Builder helper versions.

-• Audit-gate exceptions: when an advisory that trips the CI audit gate has no fixed release yet, add its identifier to pnpm.auditConfig.ignoreCves (or pnpm.auditConfig.ignoreGhsas) in the root package.json with a justification in the PR description.
-The entry is removed once a patched release ships and is re-reviewed during monthly maintenance.
+• Audit-gate exceptions: when an advisory that trips the CI audit gate has no fixed release yet, add only its CVE-* or GHSA-* identifier to pnpm.auditConfig.ignoreCves or pnpm.auditConfig.ignoreGhsas in the root package.json. scripts/pnpm-audit.mjs enforces that allowlist around the installed pnpm dependency graph and npm Bulk Advisory API.
+The PR must include a justification, impact notes, and an owner/date for removal; the entry is removed once a patched release ships and is re-reviewed during monthly maintenance.

 • Renderer bundles are split per-feature so a CVE in a heavy, rarely loaded dependency (e.g. a Vega module) does not block a patch release of the shell.